Ohio State University Wexner Medical Center advances understanding of brain signals, how they cause movement disorders and how to regulate them

 The Ohio State team is among the first in the nation and the first in Ohio to implant a new deep brain stimulation (DBS) device from Medtronic that combines sensing and directional technology.
 This optimizes stimulation for each patient’s specific symptoms and anatomy.

-“This represents a major advancement in our ability to understand the brain signals associated with neurodegenerative disorders,” says Aristide Merola, MD, PhD, a neurologist at the Ohio State Wexner Medcial Center.
+“This represents a major advancement in our ability to understand the brain signals associated with neurodegenerative disorders,” says Aristide Merola, MD, PhD, a former neurologist at the Ohio State Wexner Medcial Center.

 The ability to more precisely individualize DBS means patients can expect an improved quality of life and fewer side effects, says Dr. Merola, director of Ohio State’s Center for Parkinson's Disease and Other Movement Disorders.

 Medtronic’s SenSight Directional Lead System is FDA-approved to treat patients with Parkinson’s disease, essential tremor, dystonia and epilepsy.

 Maximizing therapy, minimizing side effects

 The directional DBS works with Medtronic’s Percept PC neurostimulator to capture a patient’s brain signals and provide objective data to better understand how medication or stimulation changes affect the patient.
 The technology enhances the detection of local field potentials — small electrical signals generated by the brain that are 1 million times smaller than DBS stimulation pulses.